“FLOW” as an Operating Principle

 • Flow Efficiency — how much of that time is active vs. waiting?

-• Feedback Latency – how long before we learn?
+• Feedback Latency — how long before we learn from users and operations?

 What flows, learns.
 What’s stuck, decays.